kiwix/kiwix-js-pwa/README.md

 * Internet Explorer 11 (Restricted mode only, no offline use of PWA)
 * Edge Legacy <= 17 (Restricted mode only, no offline use of PWA)
-* Firefox 45-59 (some versions require the user to switch manually to Restricted mode)
+* Firefox 45-67 (some versions require the user to switch manually to Restricted mode, and some are unable to display WebP images)
 * Chromium 49-58 (some versions only run in Restricted mode)

 ## Reporting bugs and technical support